 Directing viewers to further explore your website or schedule an appointment right then and there is one of the best ways to grow your practice.

-Social media audiences have a short attention span, be direct about what you want your viewers to do by using a call-to-action such as a:
+Social media audiences have a short attention span, which is why you’ll need to be direct about what you want your viewers to do by using a call to action such as a:

 - Learn more button